niveklabs/tfwriter/google/r/google_compute_address.md

 }

 variable "purpose" {
-  description = "(optional) - The purpose of this resource, which can be one of the following values:\n\n* GCE_ENDPOINT for addresses that are used by VM instances, alias IP ranges, internal load balancers, and similar resources.\n\nThis should only be set when using an Internal address.
-Possible values: [\"GCE_ENDPOINT\"]" type        = string default     = null
+  description = "(optional) - The purpose of this resource, which can be one of the following values:\n\n* GCE_ENDPOINT for addresses that are used by VM instances, alias IP ranges, internal load balancers, and similar resources.\n\n* SHARED_LOADBALANCER_VIP for an address that can be used by multiple internal load balancers.\n\n* VPC_PEERING for addresses that are reserved for VPC peer networks.\n\nThis should only be set when using an Internal address.
+Possible values: [\"GCE_ENDPOINT\", \"VPC_PEERING\", \"SHARED_LOADBALANCER_VIP\"]" type        = string default     = null
 }